kinnalru/soft-pkcs11/README.md

 # soft-pkcs11

 soft-pkcs11 is a software only pkcs11 implementation.
+The main idea is to be adble to turn your phone into secure keychain.
+But you can use this module as you wish.

 It is inspired by soft-pkcs11(http://people.su.se/~lha/soft-pkcs11/README) implementation by Love Hörnquist Åstrand(http://people.su.se/~lha/) and includes it as an example.

 It only handles RSA, this is because I use it for ssh-agent.

+It is not production-ready yet but I'am using it every day.

 ## Features